talex5/hmrc-vat-mtd-hledger-bridge/README.md

 Confirm (enter 'confirm' to continue)
 ```

-Note that although we ask for obligations in the current year, the test server always asks for data from 2017.
+Note that although we ask for obligations in the current year, the test server always returns data from 2017.
 Also, once you've submitted the return it won't let you do it again.
 But it will continue to list the test obligation as open.